 The most important reasons why you need a restaurant refrigerator are:

-- To store food and beverages.
-A properly designed, efficient, and well-maintained refrigeration system will keep your food fresh and safe, while also keeping it cool or hot as required by the menu.
+• To store food and beverages.
+A properly designed, efficient, and well-maintained refrigeration system will keep your food fresh and safe while keeping it cool or hot, as the menu requires.

-- To keep it organized.
-Your restaurant’s food storage needs are different than those of your average home cook, so you need a system that can be adapted to meet their specific requirements.
+• To keep it organized.
+Your restaurant’s food storage needs differ from those of your average home cook, so you need a system that can be adapted to meet their specific requirements.

 Commercial models tend toward efficiency too: They have higher capacities than residential models because they use less space within each compartment; this makes them ideal candidates for storing large quantities of food products like meats or fresh produce before selling them off wholesale.”